-While I was working on Clear Browsing Data I have learned about several browser bugs that may render some Firefox extensions that focus on user privacy unreliable.
+While I was working on Clear Browsing Data I’ve learned about several browser bugs that may render some Firefox extensions that focus on user privacy unreliable.

-The browsingData API in Firefox does not properly remove data, enabling sites to track users that rely on extensions to clear browsing data.
+The browsingData API in Firefox doesn’t properly remove data, enabling sites to track users that rely on extensions to clear browsing data.
 Removing certain data types can also lead to side effects and data loss.

-Data saved with the Cache API is not cleared
+Data saved with the Cache API isn’t cleared

 The browser stores downloaded assets internally when caching is enabled, and the Cache API is used by webpages and service workers for better control over caching.